bangsluke/mytraveljournal/README.md

   - types.js (found at server-mytraveljournal/graphql/types.js)

 Any updates to nodes types and edges should be done across these three files.

+### How to extend the Schema and queries

+- Test out making queries by running the server in development mode and going to http://localhost:4000/ to use the sandbox

 > [Back to Table of Contents](#table-of-contents)